 Here’s a collection of some of the most common and frequently asked questions that we get about elbow sleeves.
 We have collated them together and placed them here for your ease:

-1. Can I wash my elbow compression sleeve?
+1. Can I wash my elbow sleeves for weightlifting?

 Yes, you can and you must.
 Elbow compression sleeves can be washed in warm water and hung out to dry.
 Given that working out generates a lot of sweat, it is essential to wash your elbow compression sleeve every few days so that it does not stink.

-2. What is better: an elbow wrap or an elbow sleeve?
+2. What is better: an elbow wrap or an elbow sleeves for weightlifting?

 Both of them have their own advantages and disadvantages.
 However, elbow sleeves are better when it comes to basic lifting as well as when you are recovering from an injury, or need better muscle performance during an intense physical activity like sports or CrossFit.
 In the case of an elbow wrap, it is suitable only for lifting weights.